NewPath-Consulting/Wild-Apricot-Press/readme.txt

 It should.
 We make every effort to provide standard plugin code, but some themes may break with the plugin.
 Please let us know on our [support forum](https://talk.newpathconsulting.com) if you encounter any issues.
 We also recommend the [GeneratePress theme](https://generatepress.com) library for optimal design.

 = How do I authorize and license NewPath WildApricot Press? =
-## Configuring NewPath WildApricot Press

 To configure NewPath WildApricot Press, the WildApricot API settings must be configured and the license key must be added for the licensed WildApricot site.
 Without both configuration settings the plugin and the related add-ons will not function.
 You can obtain a license key on the [NewPath WildApricot Press website](https://newpathconsulting.com/wap).

-### Create an Authorized Application in WildApricot
+- Create an Authorized Application in WildApricot

 NewPath WildApricot Press communicates with your WildApricot website via the WildApricot API using an "Authorized Application."
 To create a WildApricot authorized application, use the [WildApricot administrative settings to create a "Server application" authorized application](https://gethelp.wildapricot.com/en/articles/199).
 You must  provide "full access" to the authorized application to enable NewPath WildApricot Press to read and write data into WildApricot.